- PhD, York University, Toronto

-Dr. Sung joined the Department of Art and Art History in 2018.
-Her research focuses on modern and contemporary art of East Asia, cultural interactions between Asia and Europe, and gender and visual culture.
+Dr. Sung’s research focuses on early modern, modern and contemporary art of East Asia, cultural interactions between Asia and Europe, and gender and visual culture.

 - “Redefining Female Talent: The Women’s Eastern Times, The Ladies’ Journal, and the Development of ‘Women’s Art’ in China, 1910s–1930s.”
 In Women and the Periodical Press in China’s Long Twentieth Century: A Space of their Own?, edited by Michel Hockx, Joan Judge, and Barbara Mittler, 121–140.
 Cambridge: Cambridge University Press, 2018.